-The purpose of this project is to build capability within the Institute of Meteorological Training and Research (IMTR) in Kenya to deliver a modernised training program that meets World Meteorological Organization (WMO) learning objectives for meteorologists.
-The basis of the project is a partnership between IMTR, a WMO regional training centre, and the Met Office College, to design, develop and co-deliver training for the benefit of the East African meteorological community.
+The purpose of this project was to build capability within the Institute of Meteorological Training and Research (IMTR) in Kenya to deliver a modernised training program that meets World Meteorological Organization (WMO) learning objectives for meteorologists.
+The basis of the project was a partnership between IMTR, a WMO regional training centre, and the Met Office College, to design, develop and co-deliver training for the benefit of the East African meteorological community.

-Further partners include Nairobi University.
+Further partners included Nairobi University.

-The project specifically includes training of national meteorological service staff, development of training material and packages for users of meteorology and climate information, as well as the development and trialling of new East Africa-specific regional climatology training.
+The project specifically included training of national meteorological service staff, development of training material and packages for users of meteorology and climate information, as well as the development and trialling of new East Africa-specific regional climatology training.

 Key project milestones

 February 2016 - Scoping of training requirements, training needs assessment and modernisation implementation planning

 October/November 2016 - 'Train the trainer' support and development of training content

 November 2016 - Delivery of pilot Basic Instruction Package for Meteorologists (BIP-M) climatology training course.
 Read a blog on this training and the blended learning techniques used.
 You can also view a presentation on disaster risk reduction (DRR) produced by students at the end of the course.
 Further information is included in a presentation reviewing the November course.